Thank you for visiting our website.

 A proven technique

-The sinus lift technique emerged in the 1970s thanks to American surgeon Oscar Hilt Tatum, who first presented it at professional conferences in 1974.
-The first scientific publication dates to 1980, when Boyne and James described a sinus graft using autogenous bone (J Oral Surg).
+The sinus lift technique emerged in the 1970s, with American surgeon Oscar Hilt Tatum first presenting it at professional conferences in 1974.
+The first scientific publication dates back to 1980, when Boyne and James described a sinus graft using autogenous bone (J Oral Surg).
 In 1986, Tatum officially published his method in Dental Clinics of North America, marking its entry into international clinical practice.
-A few years later, in 1994, Summers proposed a less invasive crestal approach using osteotomes.
-Since then, advances in biomaterials and minimally invasive techniques have significantly improved the predictability and comfort of this procedure, which is now essential in oral implantology.
+Several years later, in 1994, Summers proposed a less invasive approach using a crestal route with osteotomes.
+Since then, the development of biomaterials and minimally invasive techniques has considerably improved the predictability and comfort of this procedure, which is now essential in oral implantology.

-A sinus lift is a surgical procedure aimed at increasing the bone height of the posterior maxilla.
+The sinus lift (or sinus floor elevation) is a surgical procedure designed to increase the bone height of the posterior maxilla.
 This procedure involves lifting the sinus membrane and inserting a biomaterial to promote bone regeneration.
-The goal is to obtain sufficient bone volume for the placement of dental implants, ensuring optimal primary stability and long-lasting rehabilitation.
+The ultimate goal is to obtain sufficient bone volume for dental implant placement, ensuring optimal primary stability and long-lasting rehabilitation.

-As mentioned earlier in the history of sinus lifts, there are two possible surgical techniques.
-In most cases, the choice of the technique will be guided by the amount of bone available for implant placement.
+As previously mentioned in the history of sinus lifts, there are two possible surgical techniques.
+In most cases, the choice of technique will be guided by the available bone height for implant placement.

 Available bone height > 8 mm From 6 to 8 mm From 3 to 6 mm < 3 mm

-Possible technique Implant placement without the need of grafting Atraumatic apex implant placement possible Crestal sinus lift technique (Summers technique) Lateral approach
+Possible technique Implant placement without the need of grafting Atraumatic apex implant placement possible Crestal sinus lift technique (Summers technique) Lateral sinus lift technique

 Figure 1 : Example of a possible decision tree for choosing a sinus lift technique